gcampbell-msft/gcampbell-msft.github.io/posts/smart_garage_door/smart_home_custom_garage_door.md

 - Add another sensor that can sense if the garage door is *fully* open.
 - Add sensors or cameras to detect if our vehicles are in the garage.
 - Automatically open the garage when a vehicle arrives home.

-## Links

-If you want to check out this project, it's on [GitHub](https://github.com/gcampbell-msft/smart-garage-door-opener)!

 --